resun-c/django-auth0-engine/docs/reference/md/auth_engine.md

 Sends a password change email to the email address if a user with that email exists.
 An AuthEngineResponse instance is returned with an appropriate message.

 ### AuthEngine.__refresh_access_token__(refresh_token, scope)
 Refreshes an access token using the refresh_token.
 Upon success, return a User instance; an AuthEngineError instance with error information is returned otherwise.
-It sets the token_refreshed flag in the response which is used by other function to decide wheather or not to update session.
+It sets the token_refreshed flag in the response which is used by other function to decide whether or not to update session.

 ### AuthEngine.__authenticate__(request)
 Authenticates a request using the id_token.
-The id_token is acquire from the session cookie.
-Returns User on successful authorization; AuthEngineError otherwise.
-If token is refreshed, updates session cookie.
+The id_token is retrieved from the session cookie.
+Upon successful authentication, it returns a User object representing the authenticated user; AuthEngineError otherwise.
+If token is expired and a refresh token exists in session cookie, if fetch new id token and access token and updates session cookie automatically.

 ### AuthEngine.__authenticate_header__(request)
 Functions similarly to AuthEngine.authenticate, except that the access_token is parsed from the request header instead of the session cookie.
 Returns User on successful authorization; AuthEngineError otherwise.